The Hinterland of New South Wales

 The Colorful Doors

-We find out what the colorful doors that we saw in the village while visiting the Information Center.
+We find out what the colorful doors that we saw in the village were while visiting the Information Center.
 These point out the way through the opal mines for tourists.
 There are a total of four tours which you can either book with a guide, or just drive yourself.
 The Red, Yellow, Blue, and Green Car Door Explorer Tour.
 We buy a map of the tours at the Information Center for 1 Dollar and make our way to the first tour.
 One sentence in the description is highlighted, and we understand later why: Drive with caution on all roads and areas!

 The Red Car Door Explorer Tour